Fermionization and boundary states in 1+1 dimensions: Introduction and summary

 In the fermionic theories, boundary conditions can be classified into two types, those with and without an unpaired Majorana fermion zero mode.
 In particular, $\Kitaev$ itself has such an unpaired Majorana fermion zero mode \cite{Kitaev:2006lla}.
 Let us start from a $\bZ_2$-invariant boundary condition $i$ of the theory $\sA$.
 When stacked with $\Kitaev$, this boundary has a Majorana fermion $\psi$, but the $\bZ_2$ quotient removes it since this fermion is $\bZ_2$ odd.
 Conversely, when we start from a $\bZ_2$-breaking boundary condition $a\pm$, this additional $\bZ_2$-odd Majorana fermion $\psi$ is kept since the $\bZ_2$ gauge symmetry is broken here, resulting in a boundary with a Majorana fermion.
 We denote the resulting boundary states as $\ket{i}^\sF$ and $\ket{a\psi}^\sF$, etc. The corresponding boundary states are given as follows: \begin{claim}

 \end{claim} Here $\ket{a\psi}_\text{R}^\sF$ has $(-1)^F=-1$ while the other three have $(-1)^F=+1$.
 We note that the boundary state in the R-sector of a boundary condition with an unpaired Majorana fermion vanishes due to the Majorana fermion zero mode coming from the periodicity.
 Our $\ket{a\psi}_\text{R}^\sF$ is defined with an insertion of the Majorana fermion operator to absorb this zero mode.
 We do not repeat this comment unless absolutely necessary.
+The boundary states $\ket{i}^\sF_{\text{NS}/\text{R}}$and $\ket{a\psi}^\sF_{\text{NS}/\text{R}}$ satisfy the spin Cardy condition \eqref{SpinCardyCond}.

 In the theory $\sF'$, the assignment is reversed, and we find $\ket{i\psi}^{\sF'}$ and $\ket{a}^{\sF'}$.
 These boundary states are given as follows: \begin{claim}